 - Data Protection and Privacy: Advice on how to address the impact of new technologies on the traditional standards of behaviour in the workplace and on how to overcome the growing overlap between private and work spaces.
 Drafting privacy policies.
 Registration of filing systems with the Data Protection Authority.
 Cross-border data transfers.

 - IP at the workplace: Advice on work-related copyright, design and patent.

 - Tax: Advice on tax and social contribution regimes related to different forms of employment.

-"Outstanding department that continues to receive commendation from the market.
+"Outstanding department that receives strong recognition from the market.
 Provides a broad scope of advice on employee-related matters such as immigration, the analysis of dismissals and workplace health and safety.
+Possesses additional expertise in whistle-blowing issues.
 Routinely advises on the impact of EU law on Serbian legislation.
-Team members have further knowledge of labour litigation, data protection and privacy issues.
+Also assists with labour litigation, data protection and privacy issues.